List of Royal Navy deployments: East of Suez

 This is a list of operations and commitments presently undertaken by the Royal Navy East of Suez in the Red Sea, Gulf of Aden, Persian Gulf, Arabian Sea, the wider Indian Ocean and the Far East:

 Combined Task Force

 The Royal Navy regularly contributes to two multinational coalitions; Combined Task Force 150 and Combined Task Force 151.
 Combined Task Force 150 is focused on maritime security and counter-terrorism; while Combined Task Force 151 is charged with anti-piracy missions.

 Humanitarian Missions

 The Royal Navy remains committed to providing humanitarian aid East of Suez.

 Operation Kipion

-Operation Kipion is an ongoing maritime presence in the Gulf and Indian Ocean by the Royal Navy to protect and secure the nation's many political and commercial interests.
-The enduring commitment usually consists of an escort (a guided-missile destroyer or frigate), a supporting Royal Fleet Auxiliary ship and several other ships with various roles.
+Operation Kipion was an ongoing maritime presence in the Gulf and Indian Ocean by the Royal Navy to protect and secure the nation's many political and commercial interests.
+The enduring commitment usually consisted of an escort (a guided-missile destroyer or frigate), a supporting Royal Fleet Auxiliary ship and several other ships with various roles.
 Operation Kipion was formerly known as the Armilla patrol during the 1980s and 1990s.

-In a new initiative the frigate forward deployed to located at the Mina Salman Port in Bahrain in April 2019, remaining there until November 2022.
-She operated with a similar manning system to the Hunt and Sandown Class crew system, with two crews rotating every four months.
-This was achieved through the ship's own crew being redesignated as the Port crew, while the crew of became the Starboard crew.
-In August 2022, departed Portsmouth en route to the Gulf to replace Montrose as the forward deployed Type 23 frigate and Montrose departed the Gulf to return to the U.K. in November 2022.
-It was expected that Lancaster would remain on station in the Gulf until 2025 using the same two crew manning system.